ajaysanchana/My-Chat-App/README.md

 ## Features

 - **Real-time Communication**: Users can chat with each other in real-time.
-- **Room-based Chat**: Users can create or join specific chat rooms.
+- **Room-based Chat system**: Users can create or join specific chat rooms.
-- **Bidirectional Communication**: Messages are sent and received instantly using WebSockets.
+- **Fast and responsive UI**:Users recieve and send messages instantly using websockets.

 ## Tech Stack